What Happens if You Steal Time at Work?

 Thanks to today’s easy time clock software for small businesses, employees have a real-time tool to register accurate work hours, prevent buddy punching, and eliminate time theft.
 However, it is still difficult for employers to prove that your reported hours are inaccurate.
 Nonetheless, in a substantive case, your employer might file a lawsuit against you and face attorney fees to prove the theft of company money and time.

 We consider our own software, Buddy Punch, to be one of the best tools on the market when it comes to cutting down on time theft.
 But we’re not the only ones.
-On the popular review site Capterra, Buddy Punch has a rating of 4.8 out of 5 stars, based on 789 reviews (as of this post’s writing).
-One of the best parts about Buddy Punch is that even though it works on Desktops and Smartphones, it’s easy to use for even non-tech-savvy employees.
-This means it’s unlikely to negatively impact employee morale.
+As of this writing, Buddy Punch has a rating of 4.8 out of 5 stars with 850+ reviews on Capterra (a popular software review site).

 What Happens if You Get Caught Stealing Time at Work?